ssopic/ssopic/README.md

 -->
 <img align="left" alt="GIF" src="https://i.imgur.com/6bJkPh0.gif" width="360px"/>

-What I do:
-- 🌱 I’m currently learning ... <br>
+- 🌱 I’m currently learning DL to graduate from ML <br>
-- 👯 I’m looking to collaborate on ... <br>
-🚀 I'm on a quest to discover the perfect cup of coffee, and I won't stop until I find it. ☕ <br>
+- 🚀 I'm on a quest to discover the perfect cup of coffee, <br>
+and I won't stop until I find it. ☕ <br>
-🎓 I hold degrees in... <br>
+- 🎓 I hold degrees in Business Informatics and Marketing <br>
-📊 Data visualization tools I excel in are... <br>
+- 📊 Data visualization tools I excel in are not Excel. <br>
-🗺️ My dream project involves creating a map for... <br>
+- 🗺️ My dream project involves customer analysis <br>
-🏋️ I believe in maintaining a healthy work-life balance by... <br>
+- 🏋️ I believe in maintaining a healthy work-life <br>
+balance by consuming copious amounts of coffee <br>
-🏫 I'm interested in online courses and certifications related to... <br>
+- 🏫 I'm interested in online courses and certifications related to DL and ML <br>
-🏆 I'm proud of my achievements in... <br>
-🧾 I have experience in data preprocessing and cleaning, which is essential for... <br>
+- 🧾 I have experience in data preprocessing and cleaning, which is essential for basically anything <br>
-🌐 I'm interested in web scraping techniques and have collected data from websites like... <br>
-📊 I pronounce SQL like "sequel" <br>
+- 📊 I pronounce SQL like "sequel" <br>
-🍩 Donuts and code—a hole lot of fun! 🍩💻 <br>
++ 🍩 Donuts and code—a hole lot of fun! 🍩💻 <br>

 <!-- Interests -->
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">